rksk/wso2-custom-federated-authenticator/README.md

 2. When it asks for the username password give Alex's username and password who is in the partner identity server.

 3. Then the federated authentication can be experienced.

+Similarly, you can write a federated authenticator to authenticate the users using an external system.